 The course is suitable for engineering and applied science graduates who wish to embark on successful careers as chemical engineering professionals.

 Our general Chemical Engineering route equips you with diversified skills in advanced engineering, which includes theoretical and practical elements in operation, design, and control of a wide range of chemical processes.
-The Biorefining route (formerly the Biofuels Process Engineering MSc) equips you with a fundamental understanding of chemical engineering and solid skills to address the challenges of the rapidly growing and dynamic bioenergy sector.
-This option covers the sustainable production of heat, power, and fuels from biomass within the biorefining framework.
-Both routes include training in management applied to the energy sector which enables engineers to effectively fulfill a wider role in a business organization.
+The Biorefining route (formerly the Biofuels Process Engineering MSc) equips you with the fundamental understanding of chemical engineering and solid skills to address the challenges of the rapidly growing and dynamic bioenergy sector.
+This option covers the sustainable production of heat, power and fuels from biomass within the biorefining framework.
+Both routes include training in management applied to the energy sector which enables engineers to effectively fulfil a wider role in a business organisation.

 Why this course?

 Chemical engineering is a continuously evolving discipline linked to a variety of industries.
 Chemical engineers lead the design of large-scale facilities in the chemical, petrochemical, and industrial biotechnology sectors.

 A distinguished feature of this course is that it is not directed exclusively at chemical engineering graduates.
 This MSc will provide you with the training and knowledge skill set that employers actively seek in a desirable engineering graduate.
 We recognise the importance of an interdisciplinary approach; as such the core and optional modules and course contents have been carefully developed to meet the engineering skill shortage currently faced within the industry.
 In particular, no other university in the UK offers an MSc in Advanced Chemical Engineering with a dedicated option in Biorefining.
 You will develop the professional profile required by the growing biobased sector (more than 480,000 jobs and an annual turnover of about €50 million only in the European Union), with a high level of skills' transferability across the chemical and energy sectors.